Manan2401/TryHackme-Rooms/Learning Path/Linux Fundamentals Part 3.md

 ## Task 9 - Conclusions & Summaries

-To recap, this room introduced you to the following topics:
+To recap, in this room the following topics were introduced:

 - Using terminal text editors
 - General utilities such as downloading and serving contents using a python webserver